natebrunelle/cs1110f18/markdown/lab11-rooms.md

 title: "Lab 11: Counting Rooms Again"
 ...

-#CS Courses
+# CS Courses
-The TAs will spend a few minutes discussing the follow-up courses to cs1110 (the second-semester programming course is cs2110).
+The TAs will spend a few minutes discussing the follow-up courses to cs1110 (the second-semester programming course is cs2110; there's also a [pilot](//pilot.cs.virginia.edu) of a new set of courses you are eligible for if you want to be a CS major).
 Feel free to ask them any questions you may have about their experiences in the computer science curriculum.

 # Pairing